 At Kusan, we are committed to giving our customers a collection that’s made with respect for people and planet.

-We are now in our fifth year of collaboration with MADE-BY, the independent European consumer label for fashion companies who are transparent about the social, economic and ecological conditions throughout the whole supply chain of their collections.
+For six years we worked with MADE-BY, the independent European consumer label for fashion companies who are transparent about the social, economic and ecological conditions throughout the whole supply chain of their collections.
 Its mission is to make sustainable fashion common practice.
 The MADE-BY label gives consumers the assurance that a brand produces with respect for people and planet to its best efforts.

 We love seeing our warm stuff in action!

 Use the hashtag #lovekusan on Instagram for a chance to be featured on our gallery.

 Sign up for emails to be the first to see new arrivals, hear about special sales and more...

 Signing up means you will receive our newsletter with offers, promotions and more.